 - 1/2 tsp salt

-Drop 2 tbsp of batter onto a cookie sheet lined with parchment paper.
+- Oil a cookie sheet with coconut oil.
+Drop 2 tbsp of batter onto the greased cookie sheet.
 It is best if you do two trays of 6 cookies each because they will spread.

 - Cook for 11 minutes.
 Once done let cool on a cookie rack before storing.

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
 She strives to provide evidence-based nutrition information with a focus on plant-based nutrition and share some of her favourite seasonal recipes and sustainable eating tips.